Hornbill-Docs/esp-config/esp-config/organizational-data/sites.md

 A user can only belong to one site.
 If you add a user to a site and that user was already assigned to a site, their original site will be removed and replaced with the new site.
 :::

+## Site Roles
+* **Sites Manager**<br>This security role grants a user the right to be able to create and updated sites.
+This role can be used to delegate the management of sites to a non-admin user.

 ## Site View
-In the User app, it is possible to further customize the data associated to a site:
+The Site View is available to users within the main browser application under the `Home` menu.
+Here, users can view information about sites such as the address and a list of coworkers located at that site.
+A user with the `Site Manager` also has options to update site information from this view.

 * Assign Members - Site Manager, Site Engineer, Area Manager, Regional Manager
 * Utilize Custom Fields
 * Map Geo-Location (Long/Lat values) and View site, and nearby sites on an interactive map

-In addition, it is possible using line of business applications such as Service Manager, and Document Manager to see
+In addition, it is possible using line of business applications such as Service Manager, and Document Manager to see:

 * Requests Linked to the Site
 * Services Subscribed to the Site